 If you’ve been diagnosed with diabetes, your doctor encourages you to change many of your lifestyle habits.
 Learning to examine your feet once a day, for example, can minimize serious diabetic foot problems.
-If you catch your concerns early enough, your New Jersey board-certified podiatrist at Premier Podiatry in Clifton can help you manage your condition.
+If you catch your concerns early enough, your board-certified podiatrist at Premier Podiatry NJ can help you manage your condition.
 Call today for an appointment that can save your feet.

 One of the most common concerns for those newly diagnosed with diabetes involves worry about a diabetic foot.
-Whether you’re dealing with foot pain from diabetes or a diabetic foot ulcer, your New Jersey podiatrist at Premier Podiatry in Clifton helps you manage your diabetic foot issues.
+Whether you’re dealing with foot pain from diabetes or a diabetic foot ulcer, your podiatrists Clifton at Premier Podiatry helps you manage your diabetic foot issues.
 Sometimes, awareness of what to look for makes all the difference.

 Changes in blood sugar manifest over time as nerve damage.
 This damage initially may cause burning or tingling sensations in your feet, but as the nerves die, you lose any feeling in your feet.
 At first, you may welcome this respite from the earlier burning sensations, but a loss of feeling prevents you from noticing irritations or wounds, making you more susceptible to threatening infections.
 Diabetic individuals also experience decreased blood flow in their feet, which makes it more difficult for any sore or wound to heal.